 The Journey of the Unpretentious Spreadsheet – See How It Morphs into an Uncontrollable Spider-like Web

-If the humble Excel spreadsheet was a person, the individual may potentially suffer from an identity crisis – agonised by sentiments such as under-rated, under-valued and brazenly taken for granted.
-Despite it being the reliable workhorse and offering all the flexibility that users in business need from this end user computing (EUC) tool, many organisations (to their detriment) don’t invest in managing and optimising the use of spreadsheets.
+If the humble Excel spreadsheet was a person, the individual may potentially suffer from an identity crisis – agonized by sentiments such as under-rated, under-valued and brazenly taken for granted.
+Despite it being the reliable workhorse and offering all the flexibility that users in business need from this end user computing (EUC) tool, many organizations (to their detriment) don’t invest in managing and optimizing the use of spreadsheets.
 But perhaps it has another side to its character?

 Given the ubiquity of spreadsheets and indeed other EUC (e.g. databases, financial modelling tools) applications in business, adopting best practice processes for change management and control across the lifecycle of every single, business critical file is fundamental to data accuracy, compliance and informed decision-making.
 Automation is the only fool-proof way of achieving these goals and reducing overall operational business risk.
 Technology guarantees the ‘stickability’ and enforcement of controls, which isn’t possible if attempted via manual processes.

 Get in touch

 Let's talk about how ClusterSeven can increase transparency and control around your spreadsheets and give you confidence in your business critical processes and the accuracy of your data empowering you to make informed business decisions.Contact Us